Everly (band): Everly on One Tree Hill

-Lenz has performed a string of original tracks on One Tree Hill due to her character's ambitions to reestablish her music career.
-Everly had continued to use One Tree Hill as an avenue to promote their latest music.
+Lenz performed a string of original tracks on One Tree Hill due to her character's ambitions to reestablish her music career.
+Everly continued to use One Tree Hill as an avenue to promote their music.

 In the episode titled "Even Fairy Tale Characters Would Be Jealous," Lenz's character Haley James Scott's friend Peyton Sawyer produces a USO concert at the military base where her brother is stationed.
 The concert also featured Lenz's then-husband Michael Galeotti's band Enation, the band Angels & Airwaves, and occasional One Tree Hill guest star and fellow musician Kate Voegele.
 After its airing, Everly's single Feel This rose to No. 14 on the iTunes folk charts and allowed them to maintain the No. 1 top seller spot on CD Baby for several weeks.

-In the episode titled We Three (My Echo, My Shadow and Me), Karen's café is transformed into a glamorous nightclub with Lucas as its proprietor and Haley as the cabaret singer; Lenz premiered more songs featured in Everly's EP.
+In the episode titled "We Three (My Echo, My Shadow and Me)", Karen's café is transformed into a glamorous nightclub with Lucas as its proprietor and Haley as the cabaret singer; Lenz premiered more songs featured in Everly's EP.

-In the seventh season of One Tree Hill, Lenz re-released "Quicksand," a song originally written and performed by Lenz for her album with Epic.
+In the seventh season of One Tree Hill, Lenz re-released "Quicksand", a song originally written and performed by Lenz for her album with Epic.
 Her character then began her first solo tour, Flying Machine.
 In the fictional tour, songs written and performed by Everly were featured on the show while concurrently being released through iTunes and CD Baby.